Ulrik Flo

-Ulrik Flo (born 6 October 1988) is a former Norwegian footballer forward who plays for Fjøra.
+Ulrik Flo (born 6 October 1988) is a Norwegian former professional footballer who played as a forward.

 He is the nephew of Jostein Flo and Tore Andre Flo.

 Club career

-He signed for Sogndal in 2007, moving from his youth club Stryn after taking advice from his uncle Jostein.

-Ulrik Flo made his debut in Tippeligaen on 20 March 2011, in Sogndal's match against Strømsgodset.
+Flo signed for Sogndal in 2007, moving from his youth club Stryn after taking advice from his uncle Jostein.
+He made his debut in Tippeligaen on 20 March 2011 in Sogndal's match against Strømsgodset.

 Personal life

 Ulrik Flo is a part of the Flo family, he is the son of the former Molde player Kjell Rune Flo, who is the brother of former international footballers Jostein Flo and Tore Andre Flo.
 When he made his debut in Tippeligaen, he became the seventh person from his extended family to play in the first tier in Norway.